castai/docs/docs/getting-started/external-cluster/eks/eks.md

 The script will perform the following actions:

-- Create `cast-eks-*cluster-name*` IAM user with the required permissions to manage the cluster:
+- Create `cast-eks-*cluster-name*` IAM user (if cross-account Role IAM is selected, an IAM role is created instead), with the required permissions to manage the cluster:
     - `AmazonEC2ReadOnlyAccess`
     - `IAMReadOnlyAccess`
     - Manage instances in specified cluster restricted to cluster VPC